 The mechanical workshop provides design, build and manufacture services on different types of materials and for a wide range of purposes.
 We support research and teaching, activities and work closely with our customers in the development of bespoke apparatus.

-An Organic Geochemistry laboratory housing wide-ranging analytical capabilities for extraction, separation, identification and quantification of a wide range of natural and contaminant chemicals, in addition to C and N elemental and stable isotopic analyses.
+The Organic Geochemistry facility houses wide-ranging analytical capabilities for extraction, separation, identification and quantification of a wide range of natural and contaminant organic chemicals, in addition to carbon and nitrogen elemental and stable isotopic analyses.